-We recognize that your child has his own unique timetable for development and will learn different parts of the curriculum when he is ready.
-We teach to the individual needs of your child, not to the entire class or to a group of children.
+We recognize that your child has their own unique timetable for development and will learn different parts of the curriculum when they are ready.
+We teach to the individual needs of your child, not to the entire class.

 4. Beautiful Classrooms Inspire Your Child to Learn